Skip navigation

 Department: Social Work, Education and Community Wellbeing

 My pro-active leadership transformed the teaching for inclusive practice across Education programmes.
 In response to The Carter Review of Initial Teacher Education, (DfE, 2015), that emphasised the urgent need to improve the Special Educational Needs and Inclusion elements of teacher preparation, I placed the inclusive pedagogical approach, advocated by Florian and Spratt (2013), at its core.
 Consequently, students on undergraduate and post-graduate primary education programmes became more confident in their understanding of inclusive practice and adaptive teaching from the Core Content Framework for ITE (DfE, 2019).
 Colleagues in Education also align these fundamentals of inclusive practice in their own subject teaching.
-OFSTED inspection of Northumbria University ITE in 2018, reported that ‘trainees and NQTS have a good understanding of the code of practice for pupils who have special educational needs and/or disabilities (SEND)’.
-Thirty years’ experience teaching and leading in schools, and my role as a placement lead has afforded me access to over 300 schools, in 12 local authorities across the North East.
-WIth the development of practice in ITE, my research on enacting inclusive pedagogy, and my strong communication skills within a network of schools, l aim to facilitate co-production of research between school stakeholders (including children, young people, governors, mentors in schools, school leaders, teachers, teaching assistants) and PGR students, leading to improved outcomes for including all children and young people.
+OFSTED inspection of Northumbria University ITE in 2024, reported that ‘trainees gain a well-informed understanding of the needs of pupils who have special educational needs and/or disabilities (SEND) and who speak English as an additional language.
+Trainees consistently draw on their learning to meet the needs of these pupils’.
+Thirty years’ experience teaching and leading in schools as a SENCo and an Assistant headteacher, and my role as a placement lead has supported the development of practice in ITE, my research on enacting inclusive pedagogy, and my strong communication skills within a network of schools. l aim to facilitate co-production of research between school stakeholders (including children, young people, governors, mentors in schools, school leaders, teachers, teaching assistants) and PGR students, leading to improved outcomes for including all children and young people.

 Lucy Barker